Top 10 Outdoor Adventure Travel Clubs In India for Biking, Trekking, Running, Cycling, Rock Climbing & Mountaineering

 - You spend a lot less as most clubs are run for the members by members so there is no pressure to make profits

 So here is the list of the top 10 outdoor adventure clubs in India covering activities like Trekking, Biking, Cycling, Running and Mountaineering.
-Most of these clubs are run by volunteers and maintain very high level of safety guidelines for the members.
+Most of these clubs are run by volunteers and maintain a high level of safety guidelines for the members.
+You can check their individual website and check what all offbeat travel and adventure activity they organize.

 - Bangalore Mountaineering Club: Started its journey in 2004 when Neeraj Malve started the club to promote mountaineering.
 Today the club has expanded to all kind of adventure sports like trekking, backpacking, camping, Jungle safari, White Water Rafting, Rock-climbing, Rappelling, Jumaring, Parasailing, Paragliding, Bungee Jumping, Scuba Diving, and Sky-diving etc. The membership to the club is free and more information about the club can be seen here: Bangalore Mountaineering Club

-- Great Hyderabad Adventure Club: I have a bias towards GHAC as the club is fondly called by its 15000+ members.
+- GHAC or Great Hyderabad Adventure Club: I have a bias towards GHAC as the club is fondly called by its 15000+ members.
 I volunteer for GHAC, head its Nature wing and write for GHAC blog. hence I am listing it in the end.
-GHAC was formed by avid outdoor guy Diyanat Ali, who started the club when he could not find anybody to come with him on an outdoor adventure trip to Himalayas.
-Rest as they say is history and today with 15K+ members GHAC regularly organizes trekking, scuba diving, paragliding, wildlife and bird watching, canoeing , slack lining, rock climbing, rappelling and many other adventure sports both in Hyderabad and other parts of country.
+GHAC was formed by avid outdoor guy Diyanat Ali, who started the club when he could not find anybody to come with him on an outdoor adventure trip to the Himalayas.
+Rest as they say is history and today with 25000 + members GHAC regularly organizes trekking, scuba diving, paragliding, wildlife and bird watching, canoeing, slack lining, rock climbing, rappelling and many other adventure sports both in Hyderabad and other parts of the country.
 GHAC also every year organizes Hyderabad Triathlon, Mud run, Rockathon etc;, and regularly organizes social events like blood donation camps, lake cleaning drives, book distribution to underprivileged kids etc. Click here to know more about GHAC.
+Update: Here is my latest post about Women In Leadership in GHAC in Adventure and Travel.
+All GHAC adventure leaders undergo an intensive Outdoors Leadership training program ( including yours truly 🙂 ).
+Besides Outdoor Leadership for adventure activities, GHAC also regularly conducts First Aids training program with help of members who are qualified Doctors and Nurses.

 Okay since you have read so far let me give you a bonus club- The HiVayKing a large community of people who love to drive on the great Indian Highways.
-There website is a treasure trove of information, activities and updates about what is happening on Indian Highways.
-They also organize and support road trips to different parts of country.
+Their website is a treasure trove of information, activities, and updates about what is happening on Indian Highways.
+They also organize and support road trips to different parts of the country.

 I am sure there are many more clubs out there, and this list is just a representation of some of the very best outdoor adventure clubs in India.
 Please do leave in comments about any club that you think people should know about.